-The program review training is designed to help future members develop their skills for making professional judgments about whether an institution's programs and graduates meet the standards found in the Regulations and Teaching Standards for Kansas Educators.
-During training, participants read sample program reports, examine documentation that emphasizes assessment data, and practice making decisions about whether graduates of an institution are meeting the program standards.
+Program reviewer training is designed to help current and future reviewers develop their skills for making professional judgments about whether an institution's programs and graduates meet the standards found in the Regulations and Standards for Kansas Educators.
+During training, participants read sample program reports, examine documentation that emphasizes assessment data, and practice making decisions about whether completers of a program are meeting the program standards.
 The training attempts to simulate the processes involved in an actual program review.
-Individuals are assigned to teams to complete reviewer worksheets and write a team report about an institution's programs and graduates.
-Although a single training session may include forty participants, each individual is assigned to a cadre of fewer members who work together during the training session.
+Individuals are assigned to a team to complete reviewer worksheets and write a team report about sample programs.
+Although a single training session may include forty participants, each individual is assigned to a team of fewer members who work together during the training session.